-The WCAT chair is responsible for the general operation of WCAT [s.
-234(1)].
-The chair's responsibilities include [s.
-234(2)]:
+The WCAT chair is responsible for the general operation of WCAT [s. $\frac{234(1)280(1)}{280(1)}$].
+The chair's responsibilities include [s. $\frac{234(2)280(2)}{280(2)}$]:

-- a) appointing vice chairs in accordance with any procedures or requirements prescribed by the Lieutenant Governor in Council; - b) establishing quality adjudication, performance and productivity standards for members of the appeal tribunal and regularly evaluating the members according to those standards; - c) developing a 3 year strategic plan and an annual operations plan for the appeal tribunal; - d) establishing any forms, practices and procedures required for the efficient and cost effective conduct of appeals to the appeal tribunal, including - i) the time periods within which steps must be taken, - ii) requiring pre-hearing conferences, and - iii) employing voluntary alternate dispute resolution processes; - e) making any forms, practices and procedures established under paragraph (d) accessible to the public; - f) establishing administrative practices and procedures for the effective operation of the appeal tribunal; - g) providing for public access to decisions of the appeal tribunal in a manner that protects the privacy of the parties to the proceedings; - h) for the purposes of section 249, establishing a list of health professionals; - i) presiding over meetings of the appeal tribunal; - i) establishing panels; - k) ordering the consideration of related matters in one hearing before the appeal tribunal: - establishing a code of conduct, including conflict of interest provisions, that governs the conduct of the members, officers, employees and contractors of the appeal tribunal; - m) preparing the annual report of the appeal tribunal; - n) appointing officers of the appeal tribunal; - o) for the purpose of judicial proceedings, preparing a certificate attaching the record of the appeal tribunal in the matter of a particular appeal or decision of the tribunal, including any practices and procedures applied by the tribunal.
+- a) appointing vice chairs in accordance with any procedures or requirements prescribed by the Lieutenant Governor in Council; - b) establishing quality adjudication, performance and productivity standards for members of the appeal tribunal and regularly evaluating the members according to those standards; - c) developing a 3 year strategic plan and an annual operations plan for the appeal tribunal; - d) establishing any forms, practices and procedures required for the efficient and cost effective conduct of appeals to the appeal tribunal, including - i) the time periods within which steps must be taken, - ii) requiring pre-hearing conferences, and - iii) employing voluntary alternate dispute resolution processes; - e) making any forms, practices and procedures established under paragraph (d) accessible to the public; - f) establishing administrative practices and procedures for the effective operation of the appeal tribunal; - g) providing for public access to decisions of the appeal tribunal in a manner that protects the privacy of the parties to the proceedings; - h) for the purposes of section 249301, establishing a list of health professionals; - i) presiding over meetings of the appeal tribunal; - j) establishing panels; - k) ordering the consideration of related matters in one hearing before the appeal tribunal; - establishing a code of conduct, including conflict of interest provisions, that governs the conduct of the members, officers, employees and contractors of the appeal tribunal; - m) preparing the annual report of the appeal tribunal; - n) appointing officers of the appeal tribunal; - o) for the purpose of judicial proceedings, preparing a certificate attaching the record of the appeal tribunal in the matter of a particular appeal or decision of the tribunal, including any practices and procedures applied by the tribunal.